-This month at Fremantle Arts Centre’s Barefaced Stories the musicians won’t be able to use (or potentially hide behind) any of those things.
+This month at Fremantle Arts Centre’s Barefaced Stories, the musicians won’t be able to use (or potentially hide behind) any of those things.

-The challenge and the potential exhilaration of the monthly storytelling event is the opportunity to stand on stage and share a story lasting less than 10 minutes to a room full of unknown people.
+The challenge and the potential exhilaration of the monthly storytelling event are the opportunity to stand on stage and share a story lasting less than 10 minutes to a room full of unknown people.
 It’s the place to tell a tale, maybe get something off your chest, reveal something or simply take flight in the telling.
 That’s the beauty, risk and freedom of Barefaced Stories.

 The ‘Music Edition’ line up this month includes Alex & Rob (Hope… It’s a Trap Podcast), Andrew McDonald (artist, comedian and cultural critic), Michael De Grussa (Kill Devil Hills, Eskimo Joe) and Jamie Mykaela (comedy/cabaret) alongside special guest musicians Lucy Peach and Ofa Fotu (Hot Brown Honey, Odette Mercy).

 “For the musicians, it’s performing in a very different way to what they are used to,” says Barefaced Stories co-creator Andrea Gibbs.
 “It’s not about being a character but being real and you.”

 It’s not the time to trot out those stories you’ve told ad nauseam over the years.
 No, this is a space to potentially go to those dark, amazing, sad, wonderful and never told before places.